 The average hardtack biscuit contains around 80-100 calories and 16 grams of carbohydrates.
 The flour and salt you use in your hardtack ingredients also make a large difference to the amount of protein per biscuit, so consider looking at the nutritional value of these ingredients before adding them to the mixing bowl.
-The most significant dietary value hardtack offers is that it provides a sudden increase in energy, but this isn’t enough to keep you alive for months.
-It is an excellent addition amongst other foods high in calories but doesn’t provide big enough nutritional benefit to last on its own.
+The most significant dietary value hardtack offers are that it provides a sudden increase in energy, but this isn’t enough to keep you alive for months.
+It is an excellent addition amongst other foods high in calories but doesn’t provide big enough nutritional benefits to last on its own.

 Ingredients for Hardtack Recipe

 The more straightforward and most authentic type of hardtack requires three ingredients: flour, water, and salt.
-You can use any kind of flour, but the most nutrient dense option is whole wheat flour.
+You can use any kind of flour, but the most nutrient-dense option is whole wheat flour.
 Most importantly, whole wheat flour prevents dips in energy levels so your blood sugar doesn’t peak and drop.
 However, if someone in the family has a gluten allergy, many gluten-free flour substitutes work well, such as coconut flour.

 Additional ingredients such as sugar, honey, or spices can be added to the dough for extra flavoring.
 However, these more adventurous forms of the biscuit do not remain preserved as long.
 They are excellent options for making delicious crackers for soccer games and family vacations but should not be relied upon when stockpiling for emergencies.

 The materials required to make around 15 pieces of hardtack include the following: